Frequently Asked Questions

 XXXXXXXX

 represents an eight-digit subscriber number.
-For developers, this means you can leverage existing validation and formatting tools designed for Norwegian numbers.
-However, there are some Svalbard-specific nuances to consider.Geographic Numbers: Identifying Svalbard Locations
+You can use existing validation and formatting tools designed for Norwegian numbers, with attention to the Svalbard-specific 79 prefix.What is the Svalbard Area Code?

-Geographic numbers in Svalbard typically begin with the prefix
+Geographic numbers in Svalbard begin with the prefix

 79

-This section provides practical guidance for developers working with Svalbard and Jan Mayen phone numbers.
-You'll learn how to validate, format, and handle these numbers effectively in your applications.
+This section provides practical guidance for validating, formatting, and handling Svalbard and Jan Mayen phone numbers in your applications.

-Robust validation is essential to prevent invalid data from entering your system.
-Here's an example validation function in JavaScript:
+Use robust validation to prevent invalid data from entering your system.
+Here's a validation function in JavaScript:

 This function checks for the